 The Vacuum Effect occurs when Community Cats are removed from their site and more cats move in to utilize the resources.
 Breeding, fighting, and marking will continue and could even increase if population management is attempted through relocation and/or euthanization.

 Colonies properly maintained through the TNR process perform valuable rodent control and keep new, unfixed/unvaccinated cats from moving in.
-Beyond territory pest maintenance, Community Cats are true to their name — they help build community between neighbors who work together ensuring the safety and wellbeing of not only the cats, but each other.
+Beyond territory and pest maintenance Community Cats are true to their name — they help build bonds between neighbors working together to ensure the safety and wellbeing of the cats and therefore each other.